tran-ethan/Bus-reservation-system/README.md

     ```
     This will start the application.

-### Option 2: Run the Main Class
+### Option 2: Run the App Class

 1. Open the terminal or command prompt.

 2. Navigate to the root directory of the project.

-3. In your selected IDE, open the project as a Maven project and run the `Main.app()`, or execute the following command:
+3. In your selected IDE, open the project as a Maven project and run the `App.main()`, or execute the following command:
     ```shell
    java -cp bin App
    ```